 4. Darker colors that cover trouble spots are strongly urged.
 “Excuse me, Miss – does this come in anything darker than black?”

 5. Some suits are made from fabric that promises to tone your tummy.
 What they don’t tell you is that it will only shift that tummy it to your neck, upper thighs or (if you’re lucky) both.

-After reading these hints, it became clear to me that the only beach wear appropriate for me is a full-length wet suit.
+After reading these hints, it was clear the only beach wear appropriate for me was a full-length wet suit.
 Since our mall didn’t carry them, I feared I may be reduced to trying on cocktail napkins instead and seeing if I could break the record for unarmed mall evacuation.

 That is perhaps one reason I put this off till June.

 Copyright 2013, Bla Bla Blog.